rozbb/draft-waict-transparency/draft-waict-transparency.md

 (TODO: this doesn't give the site an easy way to interface with the transparency service going forward.
 If the site wants to call `/append`, what authentication mechanism does it use?
 How do we ensure it is the same person that registered the site?
 One thought is to make this process challenge-response like ACME.
 That is, have `$tdomain/begin-enroll` responds with two values, `chal` and `api-key`.
 The site puts `chal` in its `/.well-known`, and it saves the `api-key`.
 Then when `$tdomain/end-enroll?site=$site` is called, it will validate `chal` and thus enable `api-key`.
 Another idea is to keep the 1-shot enrollment and just have the `/.well-known` file contain a pubkey.
 But pulling in a whole new sig standard for this seems like overkill)

 If the domain already exists in the transparency service's prefix tree, then the service checks if the object is the special unenrollment form and, if so, replaces the site's leaf with a `TombstoneEntry` with the current time.
-If the object is not the special unenrollment form, then the transparency service updates the leaf's `asset_host` and `expiry` fields with the provided ones.
+If the object is not the special unenrollment form, then the transparency service updates the leaf's `asset_host` field with the provided one.

 Note: In all endpoints, it is intentional that `time_created` never changes for as long as that entry exists.
 The only time it changes is on deletion of that leaf.